 - Using a stand or hand mixer, beat the eggs and sugar for five minutes.

-- Add butter, almond flavoring, and orange juice.
-Beat another two minutes.
+- Add butter and beat for another two minutes.

 - Stir in cranberries and pecans.